thedonutfactory/rs-tfhe/README.md

 rs-tfhe is a comprehensive homomorphic encryption library that enables computation on encrypted data without decryption, built in Rust for performance and safety.

-(Looking to build in golang?
-Check out our [go-tfhe Sister Project](https://github.com/thedonutfactory/go-tfhe))
+(Not the language you were looking for?
+Check out our [go](https://github.com/thedonutfactory/go-tfhe) or [zig](https://github.com/thedonutfactory/zig-tfhe) sister projects)

 ### Key Features